sydneybg/SaltSprayTrails/README.md

 # SaltSprayTrails

-Inspired by AllTrails, SaltSpray Trails is a full stack web application with a focus on usability that allows users to browse locations for water activities and sports, manage visited and saved locations, and review locations in the USA.
-Future features include connecting with other users of the site and eventually messaging.
+Inspired by AllTrails, SaltSpray Trails is a full stack web application with a focus on usability that allows users to browse locations for water activities and sports, contribute to the site's everygrowing list of locations, manage visited and saved locations, and review locations in the USA.
+Future features include connecting with other users of the site and eventually live messaging.

 # Live Site